Chapter 3 : 02: My Little Ana

 Delicately, Illyana raised her hand and brushed a single finger along the engraving of the Malfoy family motto 'Bona Fides' that had appeared vertically along the stone.
 The words glowed as she touched them, and pulsed underneath her touch.
 The engraving felt like brail beneath her fingertips as she stroked the words for a third time.

-As expected the portrait revealed to her the sight of her and her mum's special place, a place of enjoyment for them both to hide from her father, whenever he was home.
+As expected, the portrait revealed to her the sight of her and her mum's secret place, a place where they would hide from her father whenever he was around.
 Illyana took a step into the room and swallowed the ball that had formed in her throat.
 She looked around, trying to spot her mother anywhere.

-Illyana went inside and the magic entrance closed shut, leaving Illyana in the darkness of her and her mother's sheltered place.
+Illyana went inside and the magic entrance closed shut, leaving Illyana in the darkness of her and her mother's hiding spot.
+A spot that she hadn't had to use in years.
 Then the gas lamps in the corners of the room lit up, sensing her presence.

 She saw the two towering bookshelves on the back wall to her left.
 They were chestnut coloured and filled to the brim with the muggle novels and stories that her mother read to her when she was much, much younger.
 They went untouched by Illyana once she was sorted into Slytherin.